-Learn about the role discounted gift trusts play in inheritance tax planning.
+Learn about Discounted Gift Trusts and understand what role they play in inheritance tax planning.

 Nil or negligible discount is available where the settlor is, or is "rated" over 90.
 The value transferred in such cases is the policy premium.

 The courts have previously considered discounted gift trusts.

 What is a Discounted Gift Trust?